Lyquix/docker-lamp/README.md

 -----

 *  Configure the Windows Firewall to prevent external access to port 80 and phpMyAdmin
-*  Setup SSH server and expose port 22 so that we can use Putty to connect to the Docker VM instead of using the Docker Desktop terminal (will also need to look into the Windows Firewall to protect this
+*  Setup SSH server and expose port 22 so that we can use Putty to connect to the Docker VM instead of using the Docker Desktop terminal (will also need to look into the Windows Firewall to protect this)
-*  Automatically start Apache and MySQL when the container is started (or have a way to monitor when those services aren't running and restart them automatically).